manavsehgal/rapid-app-workflow/develop_nodejs_web_apps.md

 **API endpoints** are server side apps with published application programming interface.

-**Static generated web sites** where NodeJS runs on the development server.
+**Static generated web sites** where Node.js runs on the development server.
 Generators pre-compile, package, and optimize HTML, CSS, and JS to serve as static assets.

-## Recommended workflow for NodeJS
+## Recommended workflow for Node.js

 - **Cloud9** for Web browser based code editing on the Cloud.